 Turbo Takeaways

 With limited retirement income from Social Security and fixed monthly pensions, many retirees struggle to cover expenses.
-Retirement accounts are often severely underfunded compared to the 20+ years of an average retirement today, so even a little financial help can make a big difference.
+Retirement accounts are frequently severely underfunded and may not last the twenty or more years of an average retirement today.

+Even a little financial help can make a big difference.
 Senior stimulus programs can ease the burden for millions of older adults who qualify.
 While the stimulus checks from the CARES Act have ceased, other financial assistance programs are still available for senior citizens.

 What Senior Stimulus Programs Are Currently Available?

-The federal government also offers the following programs for financial support:
+Although no new stimulus checks specifically for seniors are being issued, the federal government also offers the following senior assistance programs for financial support:

 Social Security

 Full Social Security benefits are available to those who are 62 years of age or older and have contributed to Social Security for at least ten years or 40 calendar quarters of covered employment.
-This is necessary to qualify for benefits under the U.S. Social Security program, also known as OASDI program.
+This is necessary to qualify for benefits under the U.S. Social Security program, also known as the OASDI tax program.

 The IRS has issued three economic impact payments, but you can claim the Recovery Rebate Credit if you were eligible and haven't received the payment.